Buyer’s Remorse: What It Is and How to Stop It

 • Check the return window before assuming you are stuck with it.

-• Create one rule for next time, such as waiting until tomorrow or checking hours worked first.
+• Write one rule for next time, such as waiting until tomorrow or checking hours worked first.

 • Review the category.
-If regret tends to show up around clothes, takeaways, beauty, gadgets, or nights out, build your prevention plan around that trigger rather than trying to fix everything at once.
+If regret keeps showing up around clothes, beauty, takeaways, gadgets, or nights out, build your plan around that category instead of trying to change everything at once.

-If repeated regret is part of a bigger overspending pattern, Spending Habits App: Build Better Money Routines and Money Mindfulness App: Calm, Practical Spend Habits are good next reads.
+If repeated regret is part of a wider overspending pattern, Spending Habits App: Build Better Money Routines, Money Mindfulness App: Calm, Practical Spend Habits, and Psychological Reasons for Overspending are strong follow-up reads.

-How 118M8 helps you stop buyer’s remorse before it starts
+How 118M8 helps you reduce buyer’s remorse before it starts

-118M8 is built around a simple idea: regret is easier to prevent than to clean up afterward.
-Instead of judging what you bought, it helps you slow down before you buy.
+118M8 is built around a simple idea: it is easier to prevent regret than to clean it up afterwards.
+Instead of judging what you bought, it helps you slow the decision before you buy.

 Spot It Clock It Choose It Pause It

-• Clock it with Wait: turn the price into hours worked so the decision feels personal and real.
+• Clock it with Wait: turn the price into hours worked so the cost feels real.

-• Choose it with Number Generator: create a neutral pause when you feel stuck in the moment.
+• Choose it with Number Generator: add a neutral decision moment when you feel stuck.

-• Pause it with Sleep on it: set a 24-hour reminder and decide tomorrow instead of right now.
+• Pause it with Sleep on it: leave the purchase and come back after a 24-hour reminder.

-The point is not to say no to everything.
+The aim is not to say no to everything.
 It is to help you say yes with more confidence and no with less regret.

-118m8 number generator choice screen 118m8 game centre screen
+118m8 number generator choice screen 118m8 app home screen

-For related tools and routines, see Impulse Buying App: What to Look For, App to Stop Unnecessary Spending, and Number Generator to Decide Whether to Buy.
+For more in-the-moment tools, see Impulse Buying App: What to Look For, App to Stop Unnecessary Spending, and Number Generator to Decide Whether to Buy.

 The simple takeaway